shaunalexex/License-Plate-Localization/README.md

 # License-Plate-Localization

-Pretrained VGG16 model with imagenet weights then added dense layers and l2 regularization to deal with high variation that was found
+Pretrained VGG16 model with imagenet weights then added dense layers and l2 regularization to deal with high variance that was found

 DATASET used : https://www.kaggle.com/dataturks/vehicle-number-plate-detection